 People talked about lying on the rug by the fire, as a child, and watching the flames go up the chimney, flickering and changing all the time.
 Joyce remembered bath nights in a tin bath in front of the fire "One side of you would be red hot, the other side freezing cold."
 Jim remembered how he hated to have to go outside to go the privy - "You had to run the hundred yard dash!" – in the days before inside toilets…

-To book a Guided Reminiscence session or for more information please
+Alive!
+Guided Reminiscence sessions are recommended by SCIE, to book a session or for more information please